-WA NSW VIC QLD SA TAS ACT NT Royalty Rate 2.5% of royalty value (a) 4.0% of the ex-mine value (value less allowable deductions) Nil Variable rate (between 2.5% and 5.0%) (b)(c) depending on average metal prices 3.5% of net market value if in a metal form, concentrates at 5.0% (d) 1.9% on net sales plus profit royalty up to maximum of 5.35% of net sales (e) n.a.
+GOLD ROYALTY RATES WA NSW VIC QLD SA TAS ACT NT Royalty Rate 2.5% of royalty value (a) 4.0% of the ex-mine value (value less allowable deductions) Nil Variable rate (between 2.5% and 5.0%) (b)(c) depending on average metal prices 3.5% of net market value if in a metal form, concentrates at 5.0% (d) 1.9% on net sales plus profit royalty up to maximum of 5.35% of net sales (e) n.a.
 20.0% of the net value of mine's production (f) Royalty System Ad valorem Ad valorem Ad valorem Ad valorem Hybrid Profit

-(a) Royalty value is calculated for each month by multiplying the total gold metal produced during that month by the average of the gold spot prices for the month in Australian Dollars.
+(a) First 2,500 ounces produced by each project per annum are exempt.
+Royalty value is calculated for each month by multiplying the total gold metal produced during that month by the average of the gold spot prices for the month in Australian Dollars.

 (b) Producers are advised of the applicable variable rate each quarter.
-No royalty is payable on the first \$100,000 per year.
+No royalty is payable on the first \$100,000 of specified minerals produced per year.